-If you are interested in applying for a voucher, contact the Paducah Section 8 Department, Room 208, City Hall, 300 South 5th Street, Paducah, KY, at 270-444-8542 or download a Rental Assistance Voucher Program Application.
+If you are interested in applying for a voucher, contact the Section 8 Office at 270-450-4239 or download a Rental Assistance (Housing Choice) Voucher Program Application and Checklist.
 All documentation requested on the application must be submitted with the application for placement on the Section 8 waiting list.

 The housing choice voucher program is the US Department of Housing and Urban Development's (HUD) major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.